Looking back at 2015

 This RFC is actually the only thing I originally wanted to write about, but it snowballed from there.
 Sorry…

 Okay, so you see, I’m a young guy with an old-schoolish views.
-I like my email to be
+I like my email

 I’m so excited I couldn’t write the previous paragraph without so many exclamation marks.
 Sorry for that.